 If an employee's request for OIL benefits is completely denied, the employee may appeal the denial through the process detailed below.
 The employee shall not have rights under the Article 25 grievance procedure.
-In the event an Article 25 grievance is filed concerning an OIL issue, the grievance shall be forwarded to DAS Benefits to process as an appeal.
+In the event an Article 25 grievance is filed concerning an OIL issue, a copy of the grievance shall be forwarded to DAS Benefits to process as an appeal and the grievance will be closed in the grievance system.
 In the event a non-OIL issue(s) is also alleged in the grievance, said issue shall be separated from the appeal and processed pursuant to Article 25.